 Wild landscapes of northwest

-Paula and I absolutely loved the lava caves and had a blast exploring them.
-Some of them would lead to opening in the middle of a cliff overlooking the ocean while others seemed to lead endlessly underground.
+Paula and I absolutely loved exploring the lava caves.
+Some led to dramatic openings in the middle of a cliff, offering breathtaking views of the ocean, while others seemed to stretch endlessly underground, adding an air of mystery to our adventure.

 Opening to a lava cave